open-mmlab/mmyolo/docs/en/user_guides/visualization.md

 You can use `demo/featmap_vis_demo.py` to get a quick view of the visualization results.
 To better understand all functions, we list all primary parameters and their features here as follows:

-- `img`: Identify the image to visualize.
-Either a single image file or a list of image paths is supported.
+- `img`: the image to visualize.
+Can be either a single image file or a list of image file paths.

-- `config`: Identify the configuration file for the algorithm.
+- `config`: the configuration file for the algorithm.

-- `checkpoint`: Identify the weight file of the corresponding algorithm.
+- `checkpoint`: the weight file of the corresponding algorithm.

-- `--out-file`: Identify the path and file name to save the obtained feature map on your device.
+- `--out-file`: the file path to save the obtained feature map on your device.

-- `--device`: Identify the hardware used for image inference.
+- `--device`: the hardware used for image inference.
 For example, `--device cuda:0` means use the first GPU, whereas `--device cpu` means use CPU.

-- `--score-thr`: Identify the confidence threshold.
+- `--score-thr`: the confidence score threshold.
 Only bboxes whose confidence scores are higher than this threshold will be displayed.

-- `--preview-model`: Identify if there is a need to preview the model.
+- `--preview-model`: if there is a need to preview the model.
 This could make users understand the structure of the feature layer more straightforwardly.

-- `--target-layers`: Identify the specific layer to get its visualized feature map.
+- `--target-layers`: the specific layer to get the visualized feature map result.

-  - When there is only one parameter, the feature map of that specific layer will be visualized.
+  - If there is only one parameter, the feature map of that specific layer will be visualized.
 For example, `--target-layers backbone` ,  `--target-layers neck` ,  `--target-layers backbone.stage4`, etc.
-  - When the parameter is a list, all feature maps of the corresponding layers will be visualized.
+  - If the parameter is a list, all feature maps of the corresponding layers will be visualized.
 For example, `--target-layers backbone.stage4 neck` means that the stage4 layer of the backbone and the three layers of the neck are output simultaneously, a total of four layers of feature maps.

-- `--channel-reduction`: used to identify if there is a need to compress multiple channels into a single channel and then display it overlaid with the picture as the input tensor usually has multiple channels.
+- `--channel-reduction`: if needs to compress multiple channels into a single channel and then display it overlaid with the picture as the input tensor usually has multiple channels.
 Three parameters can be used here:

   - `squeeze_mean`: The input channel C will be compressed into one channel using the mean function, and the output dimension becomes (1, H, W).
   - `select_max`: Sum the input channel C in the spatial space, and the dimension becomes (C, ).
 Then select the channel with the largest value.
   - `None`: Indicates that no compression is required.
 In this case, the `topk` feature maps with the highest activation degree can be selected to display through the `topk` parameter.

-- `--topk`: Valid only when the `channel_reduction` parameter is `None`.
+- `--topk`: only valid when the `channel_reduction` parameter is `None`.
 It selects the `topk` channels according to the activation degree and then displays it overlaid with the image.
 The display layout can be specified using the `--arrangement` parameter, which is an array of two numbers separated by space.
 For example, `--topk 5 --arrangement 2 3` means the five feature maps with the highest activation degree are displayed in `2 rows and 3 columns`.
 Similarly, `--topk 7 --arrangement 3 3` means the seven feature maps with the highest activation degree are displayed in `3 rows and 3 columns`.

   - If `topk` is not -1, topk channels will be selected to display in order of the activation degree.
   - If `topk` is -1, channel number C must be either 1 or 3 to indicate that the input data is a picture.
 Otherwise, an error will prompt the user to compress the channel with `channel_reduction`.